kksgandhi/personal_site/game design.md

 In terms of basic game design, the book everyone talks about is _The Art of Game Design_ by Jesse Schell.
 In edugames, it's _The Transformational Framework_ by Sabrina Culyba.
 (Even for entertainment designers, I suggest reading it, since it gives you an interesting perspective on connecting with players).
 I've also heard good things about Tynan Sylvester's _Designing Games_, Tracy Fullerton's _Game Design Studio_, and Riot Games' Game Design Framework.
 For Game AI, *there*'s _AI For Games_ by Ian Millington and _Artificial Intelligence and Games_ by Georgios N. Yannakakis and Julian Togelius

 For more casual resources, I'm a fan of _Game Maker's Toolkit_ and _AI and Games_ on YouTube.
+I like [this random video](https://www.youtube.com/watch?v=o5K0uqhxgsE)